April 29, 2025

 Step 3.
 Position, resize, and crop your video

-Technically, there’s no cropping feature in iMovie.
-Instead, you’ll need to pinch and zoom to get your desired result.
+Technically, there's no dedicated cropping feature in iMovie.
+Instead, you'll need to pinch and zoom to get your desired result.
 Tap the video in the iMovie timeline.
-A yellow highlight will appear around the clip indicating it’s in editing mode.
+A yellow highlight will appear around the clip indicating it's in editing mode.
+For best results, try to maintain the original aspect ratio when possible to avoid quality loss.

 Next, tap the Zoom tool (looks like a magnifying glass) at the top right side of the screen.
 Then, pinch-zoom in or out to crop the video to your desired result.